AdventielFr/terraform-aws-iam-rotate-credentials/README.md

 - 2 SQS queues: **iam-rotate-credentials-update-iam-credentials-request**, **iam-rotate-credentials-update-iam-credentials-request-dead-letter**

-In order to activate the rotation feature it is necessary to do the following actions before the terraform deployment

 ### I.1 - Add tag on user

 To identify an AWS user as a user with ID rotation, it is necessary to add a tag to this user.
-This tag must be **IamRotateCredentialEmail**.
+This tag must be **IamRotateCredentials:Email**.
 It must contain the email that will receive the new credentials.

 ![alt text](_docs/tag.png)